akullpp/awesome-java/README.md

 * [Launch4j](http://launch4j.sourceforge.net/) - Wraps JARs in lightweight and native Windows executables.
 * [packr](https://github.com/libgdx/packr#packr) - Packs your JAR, assets and JVM for native distribution on Windows, Linux and Mac OS X.
 * [Bintray](https://bintray.com/) - Version control for your binaries which handles the publishing.
 Can also be used with Maven or Gradle.

+## Document Processing

+*Libraries that assist with processing document formats wether they are Microsoft or an open standard.*

+* [Apache POI](http://poi.apache.org/) - Supports OOXML (e.g XLSX, DOCX, PPTX) as well as OLE2 (e.g. XLS, DOC or PPT).
+* [jOpenDocument](http://www.jopendocument.org/) - Processes the OpenDocument format.

 ## GUI